aristocratos/bpytop/README.md

 #* Show temperatures for cpu cores also if check_temp is True and sensors has been found
 show_coretemp=True

+#* Which temperature scale to use, available values: "celsius", "fahrenheit", "kelvin" and "rankine"
+temp_scale="celsius"

+#* Show CPU frequency, can cause slowdowns on certain systems with some versions of psutil
+show_cpu_freq=True

 #* Draw a clock at top of screen, formatting according to strftime, empty string to disable.
 draw_clock="%H:%M"